For better, for worse. For richer, for poorer. In sickness and in health.

-For example, one newlywed couple lived close to the husband’s family, which meant they saw them all the time.
-The wife believed that since they lived close to his parents that they should go visit her family for Christmas and Thanksgiving.
+For example, one newlywed couple lived close to the husband’s family and saw them all the time.
+Since they lived close to his parents, the wife thought they should go visit her family for Christmas and Thanksgiving.
 He thought that was totally unfair.
-She thought it was so fair it made her extremely angry and upset, while her husband didn’t see the logic at all between where you live and splitting up the holidays.
+She thought it was so fair it made her extremely angry and upset.
+Her didn’t see the logic between where you live and splitting up the holidays.
 This was an issue in their first three years of marriage.

 Studies indicate that every happily married couple usually has approximately 10 irreconcilable differences.

-You may be surprised to hear that Dr. John Gottman, a noted marriage researcher, found that couples who stay happily married disagree the same amount as couples who divorce.
+It might come as a surprise to know that noted marriage researcher, Dr. John Gottman, found that happily-married couples disagree the same amount as couples who divorce.
 Studies show that all couples fight about money, sex, kids, others and time.
-Couples who understand that these disagreements are normal and learn to manage those areas of their life do better.
+Couples who understand that these disagreements are normal and learn to manage those areas do better.

-“Finding these areas of disagreement is part of the adventure and shouldn’t scare couples if they are prepared for the journey,” Sollee said.
+“Finding these areas of disagreement is part of the adventure.
+It shouldn’t scare couples if they prepare for the journey,” Sollee suggests.
 “Entering into marriage without preparation would be like planning to climb Mount Everest and only hoping you have what it takes.
 When people first started climbing that mountain, many people did not make it because they did not know what to expect.
 Now the success rate is much better because people know how to prepare and often do so for years before they actually climb the mountain.
 The same is true with marriage.
 We know the tools couples need to be successful.”

-If you are preparing for marriage or are a newlywed, think of it as if you were preparing to climb Mount Everest.
-It is a great adventure with potential danger at every turn.
-You want to be as knowledgeable as possible about what to expect so that even the simple things do not pose a threat to your relationship.
-There are ways you can know what to expect from marriage including how to navigate those annoying disagreements that keep rising to the surface.
+If you are marrying soon or are a newlywed, think of it as if you were preparing to climb Mount Everest.
+It's a great adventure with potential danger at every turn.
+You want to be as knowledgeable as possible about what to expect.
+That way, even the simple things do not pose a threat to your relationship.
+There are ways you can know what to expect from marriage - including how to navigate those annoying disagreements that keep rising to the surface.